mrrobotcrypto/crypto-wallet-cli/README.md

 - Send transactions directly to the blockchain network
 - Automatic mempool integration and mining support
 - Real-time balance updates through REST API

+## 🧾 Transaction Logging
+- Every sent transaction is stored locally in `transactions.log`
+- You can view the full history directly from the CLI